filakhtov/gentoo-use-docs/dev-libs/gmp.md

 This flag can be safely disabled.

-### pgo
-Execute a `make -C tune tuneup` command after the main build is completed.
-Build a `tuneup` utility that is used for a profiler-guided optimization and execute it.
-Replace a `gmp-param.h` header with optimized version.
-This will extend build time.

-It is recommended to enable this flag as it improves library performance.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked `libgmp` library (and a `libgmpxx` library if the `cxx` flag is also enabled).